 16. MB-SMF indicates the possibly allocated ingress address to the NEF/MBSF.
 MB-SMF may include TMGI if it is allocated in step 9.
 It also indicates the success or failure of reserving transmission resources.

-17. The NEF/MBSF-C indicates the possibly allocated ingress address and other parameters (e.g. TMGI) to the AF.
+17. The NEF/MBSF indicates the possibly allocated ingress address and other parameters (e.g. TMGI) to the AF by MBS Session Response ([TMGI], [Allocated ingress address]) message.
+If MBS Session ID is not provided in step 7, or the MBS Session ID is source specific multicast address, the NEF/MBSF provides the allocated TMGI.
+If AF requests the allocation of an ingress transport address, the message also includes the Allocated ingress address.

 18. Same as step 6.
 The AF may also perform a service announcement at this stage.